Dr. Michael Lee

-Currently Dr. Prada lives in Olmsted Falls with her husband Tim and their cat Brody.
-They are getting ready to welcome their first baby.
-Dr. Prada enjoys running, going for walks, playing tennis, watching classic movies and spending time with family.
+She and her husband Tim have a daughter and an orange cat Brody.
+Dr. Prada enjoys yoga, running, playing tennis, watching classic movies and spending time with family.

 Her veterinary interests include gastroenterology, nutrition and surgery (soft tissue and orthopedics).
-She loves treating and helping with pain/arthritis management in pets.
+She loves treating and helping with pain/arthritis management in pets and is certified by MediVet to administer fat-derived stem cells.
 She also enjoys working with cats and is a member of AAFP (American Association of Feline Practitioners) along with OVMA and AVMA.
+She loves tackling new cases and continuing to learn more in the veterinary field.
+Lately, she has been working on backyard chicken health and management to help with this growing need.
 She enjoys working with clients and helping them better understand and care for their pets.

 Dr. Jennifer Wendt